drocoder024/FoodOutlet/README.md

 Write a code to meet above requirements and show all the lifecycle involving order Placement to handing it over to the customer .
 Use spring repository, controller and other features to write API involved in the code.

+# Design Meeting Room Booking

+Design API contract and DB schema for meeting room booking reservation .
+Such that both manager and employee can book seat .

+1. Can be booked for any company
+2. Manager can book for team
+3. Employee can also book for himself

+* challenges
+1. Handle for multiple client and multiple context (Manager /Employee)
+2. What if manager has already booked and an Employee comes to book again
+3. What if Manager is trying to book for a team where one of the Employee has already Booked
+4. How to handle when multiple Employees come to book seat?